The Big B's Guide to South Texas BBQ: Smoke, Spice, and Vaquero Soul

 - Teddy’s Barbecue (Weslaco): A modern spot doing high-level low-and-slow with a valley twist.

-- Butter’s BBQ (Sinton): Famous for their brisket and elote (Mexican street corn).
+- Butter’s BBQ (Sinton): Famous for their brisket and elote.

 Conclusion: The Enduring Fire of the Borderlands

-South Texas BBQ isn’t just a style; it’s a living archive.
-It’s where ancient indigenous fire-cooking techniques met Spanish livestock and European butchery.
-It’s unapologetically bold, intensely spicy, and deeply scientific in its respect for the heat of mesquite.
+South Texas BBQ isn’t just a style.
+It’s a living archive.
+It’s where ancient fire-cooking techniques met Spanish livestock and European butchery.
+It’s unapologetically bold and intensely spicy.
+It’s also scientific in its respect for the heat of mesquite.

-While the rest of the world might obsess over the minimalist briskets of the Central Texas corridor, the historical soul of Texas smoke is alive and well in the South.
-It’s forged at the intersection of cultures and harsh environments, and it’s served with a side of tortillas and a lot of heart.
+While the rest of the world might obsess over the minimalist briskets of the Central Texas corridor, the real soul of Texas smoke is alive and well in the South.
+It’s forged at the intersection of cultures and harsh environments.
+It’s served with a side of tortillas and a lot of heart.

 Keep the fire steady and the drinks cold.
 I’ll see you at the pit.